RosettaCommons/documentation/scripting_documentation/RosettaScripts/RosettaScripts.md

 ##SIMPLE_METRICS

 This section defines any [[SimpleMetrics]] that you wish to use in your protocol.
 SimpleMetrics can be used to run analysis and output the data in the resulting scorefile using the [[RunSimpleMetrics]] mover, filter data using the [[SimpleMetricFilter]], or calculate and dump data into relational databases using the [[SimpleMetricFeatures]] reporter.

 Simple Metrics are available in Rosetta version after April 10th, 2018, and are a long-term solution for calculating data and running arbitrary filters (Core filter calculations will slowly be replaced with SimpleMetrics as they are much more versitile.)

+Please see [[SimpleMetrics]] and See [[Effective Use of SimpleMetrics | SimpleMetrics#effective-use-of-simplemetrics]] for more.

 Here is a simple example, running a few metrics for analysis with the `-in:file:native` flag set.
 ```xml